lennartseizer/A-primer-on-sampling-schemes-of-ambulatory-assessments/README.md

 # A-primer-on-sampling-schemes-of-ambulatory-assessments

-This code compares the performance of two time series sampling methods, Daily Diary (DD) and Ecological Momentary Assessment (EMA), across four different simulations.
+This code compares the performance of two abmulatory assessment sampling methods, Daily Diary (DD) and Ecological Momentary Assessment (EMA), across four different simulations.
 Each simulation generates a time series, applies both sampling methods, calculates biases to evaluate their performance, and generates plots for visual comparison.

 ## Simulations